INIT-REF/LLDBF/README.md

 `72.101.108..111.44.32.87.111.114.108.100.33.10.`
 ### Negative numbers
 If you want to put a negative number in a cell (and because '-' is already used as a decrement operator), you need to use a little workaround for now.
 You can either multiply the number by -1 like so: `1234^0-^mv` or you can subtract it from 0 like so: `0^1234^sv`.
-When you can be sure that the stack is empty (i.e. it conists of 0s), you may also just do `1234^sv`.
+When you can be sure that the stack is empty (i.e. it consists of 0s), you may also just do `1234^sv`.

 ## The stack
 The stack can hold up to two numbers, which can be pushed to the stack using `^`.
 The top stack item can be popped with `v`, after which the bottom item becomes the new top item (last in, first out).
 For example, if the current tape has the values 2, 3 in the first two cells, the pointer is at the first cell and we execute the sequence `^>^>v>v`, the first four cells will now be 2, 3, 3, 2.